-9 Amazing Things Women Did For The First Time In 2016
+9 Amazing Things Women Hadn't Done Until 2016

 There's one story that's going to dominate the "female first" assessments of 2016: It was, of course, the first year ever in which a woman became a major party nominee for the president of the United States.
 (Still love you, Hillary.)
 But elsewhere, both in American politics and across the world, women have been making inroads, building new achievements, setting world records, and generally being badasses.
 It's been an intriguing year to be a woman, to say the least; but there are a copious amount of excellent role models out there blasting into space, breaking barriers in music, challenging hatred, and occupying previously male-only jobs with aplomb.
 It's enough to make you hug your uterus with pride.

 Female barrier-breakers are increasingly everywhere, from education to science to sport to politics; it can feel, on first glance, as if there's nowhere that remains closed to female achievement and grind if only we try hard enough.
 But the fact that it's 2016 and we're celebrating the first ever female Librarian of Congress, or the first break-out Afghani female rapper (who keeps going despite several near-death experiences), indicates just how far we still have to go — and how far we've come.